FxSchrauber/lwks-fx/Windows_only/Camera_shake_crop/README.md

 - Several automatic zoom modes to avoid the visibility of the frame edges.
 - Different reflection modes of the edges to allow a low zoom at strong shifts.
 - Cropping for adaptation to letterbox material.
+  *(This refers to material that has already been imported with black bars, or previous effects have created these bars.
+  This **does not** refer to letterboxing created using the "Letterbox" project settings.)*
   By default, the original material is reflected at the set crop edges before cropping is applied.
   This prevents the black edges of letterbox material from becoming visible when shaking.
   ![](IMG/img.jpg)

   ### [More details](Details.md)